cakama3a/Prometheus82/README.md

 3.  **T1 (Stop):** The timer stops the precise moment the gamepad reports a logical value of **≥99%** deviation.
 4.  **Calculation:** `Total Time - 3.5ms = Input Latency`.

-**The "3.5ms" Compensation** The software automatically subtracts a fixed value of **3.5 ms** from the total time.
-This constant represents the standard **physical travel time** of the solenoid arm and joystick mechanism, which has been verified using 1000 FPS high-speed camera analysis across multiple standard controllers.

-> **Note:** Variations in a controller's physical range of motion (shorter/longer throw) or aggressive software response curves can naturally affect the result by ±1ms, as the stick may reach the logical "99%" threshold physically sooner or later.
-This is a characteristic of the controller's design, not a testing error.
+### Permissible Errors and Accuracy
+This section describes potential measurement deviations caused by the physical properties of controllers and the testing methodology.

+#### Device Consistency
+The variation between different Prometheus 82 units is minimal (approximately **0.012 ms**), which ensures consistent results across different testers.
+This was verified in a comprehensive [test with 5 devices](https://www.reddit.com/r/GPDL/comments/1mdwp2c/testing_the_accuracy_of_5_prometheus_82_devices/) combined in various configurations.

+#### Measurement Tolerances

+* **Analog Sticks:** Permissible error **±2 ms**.
+    * **Reason:** Variations in spring stiffness, physical travel distance to the actuation point, and specific software response curves (deadzones) of the controller.
+    * **Algorithm:** The software currently applies a fixed compensation for physical travel time (3.5 ms).
+    * > **Note:** Active work is currently underway to further improve and refine the stick testing algorithm for greater precision.

+* **Buttons:** Permissible error **±1 ms**.
+    * **Reason:** Mechanical button play (pre-travel) and design differences in switches from various manufacturers.

+#### Recommendations
+To minimize errors, it is recommended to:
+1. Use a fast Arduino board (with self-delay ≤ 0.5 ms).
+2. Connect the P82 device directly to your PC motherboard's USB port (avoid front panel hubs).

 ### Summary
 The testing process ensures accurate measurement of the Prometheus82 device's input latency.
-Running the test 500 times provides comprehensive data to evaluate the device's stability and performance under real-world conditions.
+Running the test 400 times provides comprehensive data to evaluate the device's stability and performance under real-world conditions.

 ## How to Get Prometheus 82
 You have two options to obtain a Prometheus 82 device: